Restrict NGINX Directory Access

 nginx: configuration file /etc/nginx/nginx.conf test is successful

-To check if the Nginx configuration file contains any include directives, run the following command:
+2. To check whether the NGINX configuration file contains any include directives, run the following command:

 grep include /etc/nginx/nginx.conf